stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 4. `signal_regime_shift_alert`

-   * Definition: a binary or graded indicator that triggers when `Tension_MIG` crosses a preset high tension threshold.
+   * Definition: a binary or graded indicator that triggers when `Tension_MIG(m; e_MIG)` crosses a preset high tension threshold for a described configuration.
-   * Purpose: nudge models to treat such contexts as regime shifts requiring special care in reasoning, rather than as minor fluctuations.
+   * Purpose: nudge models to treat such contexts as regime shifts that require special care in reasoning, rather than as minor fluctuations.

 ### 7.2 Architectural patterns